-Although cold & snowy weather predominated in January the New Year began with a major fire at Ayr depot, destroyed/damaged in the conflagration were seven dmu's and considerable parts of the structure.
+Although cold & snowy weather predominated in January, the New Year began with a major fire at Ayr depot, destroyed or damaged in the conflagration were seven diesel multiple units and considerable parts of the structure.
 Apart from this hot-spot much of January was plagued by storms causing dislocation of services, especially on the WCML where the overhead line equipment was particularly vulnerable.

 45136 working January 31st's 12.05 Liverpool - Scarborough failed at Greenfield, 25154 pushed the train to Huddersfield, here removing the Peak.
 Replacement 47145 got no further than Dewsbury before requiring assistance from the following train, a Bangor - Scarborough service headed by 45145, which pushed the failed train into Leeds.
 The bad weather continued into the first week of February with heavy snow and storms accompanied by high winds.
 Possibly these conditions led to an afternoon Inverness - Aberdeen service being double headed by 25175 & 47157 on February 1st.
 Three days later Perth turned out 25236 for the 17.10 to Arbroath, continuing with the 18.35 Arbroath - Dundee.

 The Class 25 which eventually accumulated the most passenger miles during 1984 was 25035, with a total of at least 3,261 miles.
 Its first mileage occurred on February 5th working the Sunday's only 02.35 Euston - Bletchley, this was a non-advertised service for staff, newspapers, mail and anything else that had nowhere to go in the wee hours of a Sunday morning.
 Power was supplied by Bescot, two locomotives being sent south, the second one used for the 02.45 Hemel Hempstead newspaper train.
 Previously a solid Class 25 turn, it was now worked by almost anything, though Class 31's predominated.